 The non-profit Montreux Jazz Artists Foundation discovers and nurtures talented young artists (Montreux Jazz Talent Awards, Music in the Park, Montreux Jazz Academy) and develops educational projects.

 The Montreux Jazz Artists Foundation was born of Claude Nobs’ desire to discover new talent, to encourage cultural exchanges, and to create a space dedicated to encounters between the artists and the public.
 This role as a springboard, so dear to the founder of the Festival, was carried out starting in 2007 by the Fondation Montreux Jazz 2, which generated multiple exchanges, discoveries, and cultural connections throughout the entire Festival period.
 Renamed the Montreux Jazz Artists Foundation (MJAF) in 2015, the educational wing of the Festival took on a new dimension with the creation of the Montreux Jazz Academy.
 The MJAF enhanced its mission of forging links by extending its support of young talents to the entire year.

-The Montreux Jazz Competitions have become the Montreux Jazz Talent Awards: the Festival's programmers select the jazz of tomorrow, and each evening introduce a new band or keyboard artist at a new venue in the House of Jazz.
-Programme 2018
+The Montreux Jazz Competitions have become the Montreux Jazz Talent Awards: the Festival’s programmers select the jazz of tomorrow, and each evening introduce a new band or keyboard artist at La Coupole in the House of Jazz.

 Intimate and always surprising, the workshops offer privileged access to the Festival artists, who passionately reveal the secrets of their art.
 The Montreux Jazz Artists Foundation also encourages reflections between science, music, and culture through collaborations with researchers.
 Programme 2018